 Leek greens are much milder when sautéed than onion but cook just as fast.
 The variations for the simple glaze below are limitless.
 I tested this recipe, as well as, a version using almond oil, coconut milk, and curry that will be wonderful with chickpeas and fresh cubed pineapple.

-Other vegetables could easily be added to this while sautéeing.
+Other vegetables could easily be added to this while sautéing.
 Mushrooms and artichokes would make a wonderful topping for tofu or tempeh.
 Sautéed leek greens would serve well with any lighter protein like tofu, seafood, or fish.

 I also read a tip on Foundation – Louis Bonduelle’s site to use leek greens (like banana leaves) to bake or grill fish in a pouch.
 So have fun!

-CARE members, leek greens are leafy & tender veggies on your balanced plate.
+Leek greens are leafy & tender veggies on your balanced plate.

-|8C||About 8 cups sliced leek greens (amount from 2 medium stalks)
+- about 8 cups sliced leek greens (amount from 2 medium stalks)

 - 1 tablespoon toasted sesame oil

 - 1 tablespoon ghee (clarified butter)

-- 2 tablespoons soy sauce (reduced sodium variety can be used)
+- 2 tablespoons soy sauce (reduced-sodium variety can be used)

 - 2 tablespoons Mirin or rice wine vinegar (optional)

 - 1 tablespoon kudzu (to thicken sauce) mixed with 1 tablespoon water

-Slice leek greens in half, fan the leaves and thinly slice.
+- Slice leek greens in half, fan the leaves and thinly slice.
 Clean by soaking in a large bowl of cold water and letting the sand settle to the bottom.
 Repeat until the water is clear.

-Heat oil and ghee in wok or large non-stick skillet over medium-high heat.
+- Heat oil and ghee in wok or large non-stick skillet over medium-high heat.
 Add leek greens and sauté until tender (about 8 minutes, they will reduce in volume by about 1/3; can cook longer to lightly caramelize).

-Add soy sauce, broth, Mirin, and kudzu water mixture to form light glaze.
+- Add soy sauce, broth, Mirin, and kudzu water mixture to form light glaze.
 Stir well.

-Remove from heat.
+- Remove from heat.
 Glaze will continue to thicken as it cools.

-Prep Time: 20 minutes
+- Prep Time: 20 minutes

-Cooking Time: 10 minutes
+- Cook Time: 10 minutes